Quantum-critical transport in marginal Fermi liquids: Abstract

 \section{Abstract}

-We present exact results for the electrical and thermal conductivity and Seebeck coefficient at low temperatures and frequencies in the quantum-critical region for fermions on a lattice scattering with the collective fluctuations of the quantum xy model.
-This is done by the asymptotically exact solution of the vertex equation in the Kubo formula for these transport properties.
-The model is applicable to the fluctuations of the loop-current order in cuprates as well as to a class of quasi-two dimensional heavy-fermion and other metallic antiferromagnets, and proposed recently also for the possible loop-current order in Moir\'{e} twisted bi-layer graphene and bi-layer WSe$_2$.
-All these metals have a linear in temperature electrical resistivity in the quantum-critical region of their phase diagrams, often termed "Planckian" resistivity.
-The solution of the integral equation for the vertex in the Kubo equation for transport shows that all vertex renormalizations except due to Aslamazov-Larkin processes are absent.
-The latter appear as an Umklapp scattering matrix, which is shown to give only a temperature independent multiplicative factor for electrical resistivity which is non-zero in the pure limit only if the Fermi-surface is large enough, but do not affect thermal conductivity.
-We also show that the mass renormalization which gives a logarithmic enhancement of the marginal Fermi-liquid specific heat does not appear in the electrical resistivity as well as in the thermal conductivity.
-On the other hand the mass renormalization $\propto \ln \omega_c/T$ appears in the Seebeck coefficient.
-The results for transport properties are derived for any Fermi-surface on any lattice.
-As an example, the linear in $T$ electrical resistivity is explicitly calculated for large enough circular Fermi-surfaces on a square lattice.
+We use the Kubo response functions to calculate the electrical and thermal conductivity and Seebeck coefficient at low temperatures and frequencies in the quantum-critical region for fermions on a lattice.
+The theory uses scattering of the fermions with the previously derived collective fluctuations caused by topological defects of the quantum XY model coupled to fermions.
+As in the marginal Fermi-liquid phenomenology, the fluctuations are a scale invariant function ${\cal{F}}(\omega/T)$, but unlike it, they have both a momentum dependence and a momentum-dependent coupling to fermions.
+They have the unusual form of being products of ${\cal{F}}(\omega/T)$ and a function of the momentum transfer.
+This gives that there is no vertex correction to the single-particle self-energy over a range of momenta and frequencies near the Fermi-surface, unlike Migdal's theorem.
+The imaginary part of the single-particle self-energy then continues to be linear in max$(\omega,T)$ with a weak momentum dependence for a range of momentum near the Fermi surface, as in the phenomenology.
+This is used to solve the vertex equation in the Kubo formula for the transport properties at low temperatures with multiplicative corrections of $O(T/E_F)$.
+The microscopic model is applicable to the fluctuations of the loop-current order in cuprates as well as to a class of quasi-two-dimensional heavy-fermion and other metallic antiferromagnets, and was proposed recently also for the possible loop-current order in Moir\'{e} twisted bilayer graphene and bilayer WSe$_2$.
+All these metals have a linear-in-temperature electrical resistivity in the quantum-critical region of their phase diagrams, often termed ``Planckian" resistivity.
+The solution of the Kubo equation for transport shows that vertex renormalizations to the external fields, besides those caused by Aslamazov-Larkin (A-L) processes, are absent.
+A-L appears as an Umklapp scattering matrix, which gives a temperature-independent multiplicative factor for the electrical resistivity but does not affect the thermal conductivity.
+We also show that the mass renormalization which gives a logarithmic enhancement of the marginal Fermi-liquid specific heat does not appear in the electrical resistivity and, more remarkably, in the thermal conductivity.
+On the other hand the mass renormalization $\propto \ln \omega_c/T$ ($\omega_c$ is the upper cutoff of the fluctuations), appears in the Seebeck coefficient.
 We also discuss in detail the conservation laws that play a crucial role in all transport properties.
+We calculate exactly, the numerical coefficients of the transport properties for a circular Fermi surface.
+The leading temperature dependence is shown to remain the same for a general Fermi surface, but it is too messy to calculate the numerical coefficient.